ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Usually Transparency Services are publicly accessible, hence Issuers should treat Signed Statements that they register (rendering them as Transparent Statements) as public.
 In particular, a Signed Statement Envelope and Statement payload should not carry any private information in plaintext.

-Transparency Services can have an authorization policy controlling who can access the Log.
+Transparency Services can have an authorization policy controlling who can access the Append-only Log.
 While this can be used to limit who can read the Log, it may also limit the usefulness of the system.

 Some jurisdictions have a Right to be Forgotten.